 If you want to do a deep dive into more involved marketing timelines, I suggest checking out this page from CoShedule.
 They special in scheduling and time management, and their page on creating a timeline really breaks it down.
 But note that they are looking at broad marketing plans, but specifically author marketing.

 10–12 weeks out:

-*Expert tip: Make the first chapter of your book available for free for anyone who might want to review your book or include it in a news article.
-You can do this by creating a free eBook on Lulu.com that includes just the first chapter of your book as well as contact details for press inquiries.
+Pro tip: Make the first chapter of your book available for free for anyone who might want to review your book or include it in a news article.
+You can do this by creating a free ebook on Lulu.com that includes just the first chapter of your book and contact details for press inquiries.

 8–10 weeks out:

 Draft your press release and any announcement emails you’re planning on sending out.
 Make sure to re-read them numerous times and get friends or family to proof them for you.
 Ensure that if you’ve not already done so, your Facebook page, Twitter and Pinterest account, and blog include up-to-date info on your upcoming book.
 Be sure that every update, post, announcement and release includes a direct link to where readers can pre-order your book.
-(You can use a URL shortener like bit.ly if you like).
 Now’s a great time to do a cover reveal on social media — unless, that is, you’re planning to work with a blogger for an exclusive reveal on someone else’s site.

 6–8 weeks out:

 Send your press release and start pitching bloggers.
-This is also a good time to formally announce the release of your book online.
+At this point in your marketing timeline, you may want to formally announce the release of your book online.
 When doing so, consider including a question on Twitter and Facebook to encourage engagement and make sure to provide a link where readers can pre-order your book.
 We know you already know, but double-check that landing page to make sure that your cover image, title, description and reviews are all up-to-date and grammatically correct.

 4–6 weeks out: